 A beauty queen’s crown may only be made of rhinestones, but she represented Bermuda on the world stage with genuine grace, discipline and passion.

-It’s been 40 years since Gina Swainson, the island’s Miss Bermuda for 1979, was crowned Miss World in London, the only local ever to win such an international competition.
+It’s been over 40 years since Gina Swainson, the island’s Miss Bermuda for 1979, was crowned Miss World in London, the only local ever to win such an international competition.

 And she went on to demonstrate a clear understanding of the Miss World mission — “Beauty with a purpose” — by spending her reign taking part in a dizzying array of charitable activities supported by the British-based pageant.